Create an Active-Active geo-replicated database

 By default, the address is:

-- Go to settings > team and click .
+- Go to access control > users and select .

-- Enter the name, email, and password for the user, select the Admin role, and click .
+- Enter the name, email, and password for the user, select the Admin role, and select .

 - In your web browser, open the admin console of the cluster that you want to connect to in order to create the Active-Active database.
 By default, the address is: